Georgia Baptist College: Later years

-In 1920, the school officially began its college department, and the number of teachers had risen to eight.
+In 1919, the school had 14 instructors.
+By the following year, the school officially began its college department, and the number of teachers had risen to eight.
 However, in May of the following year, Central City College's school buildings were destroyed in a fire.
 According to Holmes, the fire, which had been started by someone accused of insanity, destroyed most of the school's infrastructure, as well as "our Records and nearly everything else we had".
 In the aftermath of the destruction, community farmers sold some of their produce to raise money for the school's reconstruction, collecting about $164.34 for the school, while the Reverend T. J. Goodall (preacher at First African Baptist Church in Savannah and a board member of Central City College) personally donated $50 to the cause.
 For the fall semester that year, the school enrolled 204 students, with classes being held in tents set up on the campus.
 161 students commuted, while the 43 who lived on campus stayed either in the president's house or in tents.
 Fundraising efforts continued through at least 1923.

 Shortly before Christmas 1921, Holmes was visited at Central City College by Hope (who by this time was president of Atlanta Baptist, which had since been renamed to Morehouse College), E. C. Sage of the General Education Board (GEB, a private organization that supported schools for African Americans) and the Reverend M. W. Reddick (president of the Missionary Baptist Convention), who came to discuss the possible future of the school.
 While they stated that the school was "poorly managed, and educationally amounts to very little", they were interested in redeveloping the school as "a good secondary school, linked up with the Morehouse-Americus-Spelman system".
 In 1924, Holmes retired as president of the school and was replaced by the Reverend J. H. Gadson, who had been an educator at a school in Rome, Georgia for about 18 years.
 Gadson requested support from the GEB to help fund Central City and even proposed a new direction for the school to focus more on industrial education at the high school level, though ultimately the GEB did not offer the school its financial support.